 - Having the affected building (or part of the building) professionally cleaned and sanitized;

-- Notifying the local public health department.
+- Notify the local public health department within 24 hours.

 - The employer will allow staff with a confirmed or suspected case of COVID-19 to return to the workplace only after they are no longer infectious according to the latest guidelines from the Centers for Disease Control and Prevention (“CDC”).